Ventnor

+Name

+The name is probably a manorial name, referring to an estate owned by a family called Vintner.
+Vintner derives from the Middle English vintener (Old French vintenier) meaning 'military officer in charge of 20 men', when, in Medieval times, the Island was divided into nine districts for military defence.
+A vintener would be in charge of each one.
+In Anglo-Saxon times it was called Holeweia (1189-1204), Holleweye (1287-1290), and Holloway (1553), from Old English hol and weg, meaning the hollow way (path) or the way (path) in a hollow, or it could derive from a Holy Well spring on Ventnor Downs.

 History

 While Bonchurch and St Lawrence both have churches dating back to the Norman era, the area in between that became Ventnor was unremarkable until the 19th century.
-In Anglo-Saxon times it was known as Holeweia, which by the 12th century had become Holeweye, or hollow way (although possibly the name derived from the Holy Well spring on the downs).
-By 1617 its name appears as Ventnor, probably named after the family name le Vyntener.

 There are indications of Bronze Age settlement, with burial mounds on the nearby downs, and excavations have evidenced small scale settlement in the area during both the Iron Age and the early Roman period.
 These include middens and palaeoenvironmental deposits at Binnel Bay, Woody Bay, St Catherine's Point and Rocken End.
 The Isle of Wight was the last part of England to be converted to Christianity, and Saint Boniface is believed to have preached locally in the 8th century.
 During the 13th century, the area was covered by the manors of Holloway and Steephill, both belonging to the Lisle family.

 A 1992 archaeological survey found evidence of a medieval settlement at Flowers Brook, which was referred to in a 1327 subsidy roll as Villata de steple.
 This area was subsequently incorporated into two farms, with some cottages on the site demolished in 1834.
 Ventnor watermill, on a site just north of the current cascade, is first mentioned in 1327, was destroyed by fire in 1848, rebuilt by 1853, and demolished in 1875.

 In the early nineteenth century, in addition to the mill, Ventnor consisted solely of a few fishermen's huts by the cove, a couple of inns, and a farm.
 In 1804, it was described by John Britton as a "hamlet...formed by a range of neat cottages chiefly inhabited by fishermen, open to the sea in front, and backed by woods and the high downs".
 The area was divided between the parishes of Godshill and Newchurch.
 In 1820 both of the manors (Holloway was then known as Ventnor Manor) were sold to John Hamborough and other building speculators.
 The spur for expansion was the publication in 1830 of the second edition of physician James Clark's book: The influence of climate on disease.
 This identified the microclimate of Ventnor and the Undercliff as ideal for people with chest complaints ("nothing along the south coast will bear comparison with it", Clark enthused), at a time when consumption (now known as TB) was a common cause of death.